-Sadly, one of the most common approaches to children’s board games is to use a game mechanic that is completely chance-based with no skill or decision needed (think Candy Land, Chutes and Ladders, etc.).
+Sadly, other then downloading the best solitaire app on a phone, one of the most common approaches to children’s board games is to use a game mechanic that is completely chance-based with no skill or decision needed (think Candy Land, Chutes and Ladders, etc.).
 Sure, you’re getting some counting skills in, but anyone over the age of 6 is going to start yawning.

 There are two ways to use little-kid games, but keep them older-kid engaging.
 First, try games that actually do involve decision making.
 The games that do this best without becoming too complicated for the little ones are based on either memory/matching or dexterity.

-Little people can often hold their own with memory games.
+Little people can often hold their own with memory games, as confirmed by recent 21 blitz reviews.
 And little fingers may have an advantage over bigger ones in dexterity play.

 For a big list of games that fit this description, I’ve got a post all about games for little people that big people will love, too!

 The second way to use little-people games and keep them interesting to older ones is to introduce an element of choice or strategy for games that don’t include it organically.
 The younger kids can still draw a card or roll the dice the traditional way, but add a twist for older kids (or parents)!

 For example, if you play Candy Land, instead of drawing a color card and moving to the correct space, draw three cards at a time and decide on the order in which you will play them.
 Then move according to each one in subsequent turns.

 Obviously, adapting a game will be more challenging.
 But if you have a little person in love with one of these games, it can be a sanity saver!

 Rather than finding small-people games that will interest older kids, too, you might have better success finding games for older children and then including younger children in the action.
 The family game is a quickly growing game category, so great choices abound!